Umi-L/NimJolt/readme.md

 more examples can be found in the [samples](samples) directory.

-you may also need to set extra linker flags to link the library correctly. ie:
+you may also need to set extra linker flags to link the library correctly (on web). ie:

 ```nims
 --passL: "-s ALLOW_MEMORY_GROWTH"
 --passL: "-s STACK_SIZE=1048576"
 --passL: "-s INITIAL_MEMORY=134217728"
 ```

+## Samples

+Most samples require [naylib](https://github.com/planetis-m/naylib) for graphics.

 ## Building from Scratch